ingadhoc/multi-company/account_multic_fix/README.rst

 ===========================

 #.
 Add check_company on account.move and account.move.line (backported from odoo master https://github.com/odoo/odoo/commit/847889b49768db290f86ab5c5f48e8134fa29266) (TODO remove on v14)
+#.
+Some fixes so that you can change to a journal of different company and everthing is updated correctly

 TODO (Viejo):
 arreglar para los statments, por ahora no pudismo hacer que nade bien, sobre todo la parte de que